GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/inspect-http-request-fields/en.md

 # Inspect HTTP Request Fields

-Addition of field `_httpRequest` to retrieve the current HTTP request data.
+Addition of fields to retrieve the current HTTP request data.

 <!-- // @todo Complete! -->

 ## HTTP Request Fields

-Type `HTTPRequest` provides the following fields to retrieve the current HTTP request data.
+The following fields are added to the GraphQL schema:

-### `clientIP`
+### `_httpRequestClientIP`

 Retrieves the client IP address.
 If the server is not properly configured (see below), the response is `null`.